saltstack/salt/doc/index.rst

 .. seealso:: Other Documentation

-    Download an offline copy of the Salt documentation:
+    Download an offline copy of the latest Salt documentation:

     * `PDF`_
     * `ePub`_
     * `Dash Docset`_

-    See documentation for past Salt releases at http://salt.readthedocs.org
+    See documentation for past Salt releases at http://salt.readthedocs.org.
+    Download offline copies on the `ReadTheDocs download page`_.

     Watch announcements, demonstrations, and video tutorials on the `SaltStack YouTube channel`_.